 - The child apathetically withdraws from all emotional connections, and sometimes indulges in a monotonous swaying of the body or nodding its head.

 Between the ages of three and five, the child is still quite sensitive to separation from the mother, but significantly less than at an earlier age.
-In this period of their lives, children no longer live exclusively in the present, so they can, at least vaguely, imagine a time when they will return to their mothers.
+In this period of their lives, children no longer live exclusively in the present, so they can imagine a time when they will return to their mothers.
 Before the age of three, most children are not capable of this.
-In addition, the preschool child can already understand the interpretation of the need to go to the hospital and that someone will temporarily replace its mother.

 The consequences of the permanent loss of the mother due to her death or divorce with the assignment of the child to the father, depend on what kind of replacement it received for the mother.
 Fathers who have lost their wives for any reason, and are still young, usually remarry in a short time.
 That is why a stepmother is the most common substitute for a mother.
 If the father does not remarry, the child is regularly accepted by another woman in the family, grandmother, aunt, older sister, etc. It is very rare that the father does not have the opportunity to entrust the child to someone in the family, so he is forced to place it in an orphanage or kindergarten.